Holbiwan/holbertonschool-higher_level_programming/python-object_relational_mapping/README.md

 ![Python ORM](https://zupimages.net/up/23/48/w08s.png)

-## List of tasks and codes in this directory :memo:
+## List of tasks and codes in this directory 🎯

 ### :white_check_mark: 0.
 Get all states